-Lockdown got you down?
-Take a break from your four walls (now we finally can!) and immerse yourself in a woodland blanketed with leaves, with a ton of gorgeous routes right on our doorsteps.
+Cold weather got you down?
+Grab the cooler climate by the horns and immerse yourself in a woodland blanketed with leaves, with a ton of gorgeous routes right on our doorsteps.
 Whether it’s city views you’re after, or stunning water sights – these are the best woodland walks to try in Manchester this summer.

 1. Worsley Woods